AAROC/foundry/about-the-workshop.md

             <h3>Better together</h3>

             <p>There is a need for better <strong>collaboration</strong> between the architects of infrastructure.
-This is an open-ended, nonpartisan event.</p>
+This is an open-ended, nonpartisan event.
+Wave any flag you want to.</p>

             <h3>Evolution</h3>